 Researchers examined data from the National Practitioner Data Bank, on online storehouse of medical malpractice judgments and out-of-court settlements for malpractice claims maintained by the federal government.
 Of the 9,744 cases they analyzed, a little over 6 percent of the patients died as a result of the errors, 32.9 percent suffered permanent injures and 59.2 had temporary injuries.
 The errors occurred most often in patients aged 40 to 49 years old.
 Surgeons in the same age group made the most surgery errors, at a rate of one-third.
 By comparison, surgeons over 60 years old made 14 percent of the errors.
 Healthcare providers paid about $1.3 billion dollars for these surgical errors.

 The researchers estimated that 80,000 never events occurred between 1990 and 2010, or about 4,000 preventable mistakes each year.
-The believe that surgeons leave objects in patients 39 times a week, operate on the wrong part of the body 20 times a week and perform the wrong procedure 20 times a week.
+They believe that surgeons leave objects in patients 39 times a week, operate on the wrong part of the body 20 times a week and perform the wrong procedure 20 times a week.

 They based their estimate on the number of documented claims and a previous study that showed only about 12 percent of adverse surgical events result in payments by healthcare providers.
 The study’s authors feel their estimate may even be too low.